-Through the Reflective Management seminars, you’ll work with your cohort to reflect on your learning, share your thoughts, and draft a personal management philosophy.
+Through the Reflective Management seminars, you’ll work with your cohort to reflect on your learning, share your challenges, and articulate a clearer vision for yourself as a manager.

 To fully integrate your Management Academy experience into your work environment, CNE suggests coordinating meetings with your work supervisor along the way.

 Who should participate?